Naf256/psychology/social psychology-2102/attitude/balance-theory.md

 Overall, balance theory suggests that people strive for balance and consistency in their attitudes and relationships, and that imbalances can create psychological discomfort and lead to behavior aimed at restoring balance.

+#### Criticism -

+Oversimplification: Some critics argue that balance theory oversimplifies human relationships by assuming that people can be neatly categorized as liking or disliking each other, or as having positive or negative attitudes toward an object.
+In reality, human relationships and attitudes are often more complex and nuanced than this theory suggests.

+Lack of empirical support: While balance theory has been supported by some empirical research, other studies have found mixed or inconsistent results.
+Some critics argue that the theory lacks strong empirical support and that its explanatory power is limited.

+Limited scope: Balance theory has been primarily applied to the study of interpersonal relationships and attitude change, but it may have limited applicability to other areas of psychology and social science.
+Critics argue that the theory does not address more complex forms of social influence, such as persuasion and coercion.

+Cultural variability: Balance theory assumes that people universally prefer balance and consistency in their relationships and beliefs, but some critics argue that this preference may vary across cultures.
+For example, some cultures may value harmony and conformity more highly than individualistic cultures that emphasize independence and self-expression.